dennisXZX/web-developer-notes/README.md

 Disadvantages:

-1. No browser history is registered for the new state, so it's impossible to use Back and Forward button to navigate between various states of the page.
+1. No browser history is registered for the new state, so it's impossible to use Back and Forward button to navigate between various states of a page.
-2. User cannot bookmark a specific state of the web page.
+2. User cannot bookmark a specific state of a web page.
-3. Data loaded through AJAX won't be indexed by search engines.
+3. Data loaded through AJjax won't be indexed by search engines.
-4. The page breaks with Javascript disabled.
+4. The page breaks with Javascript is disabled.

 #### Explain Cross-Origin Resource Sharing (CORS)